ReturnOnIntelligence/E2E-Seed/README.md

 * debug tests,
 * perform a simple run,
 * perform a parallel run,
-* writing tests in accordance with the pageObject pattern.
+* write tests in accordance with the pageObject pattern.

 ## How To Use
 ### Prerequisities